 Free Radic Biol Med.
 2008.
 National Institute of Mental Health and Neurosciences, Bangalore, Karnataka, India.

-We have earlier demonstrated that curcumin, a natural polyphenol obtained from turmeric, protects against peroxynitrite-mediated mitochondrial dysfunction both in vitro and in vivo.
+We have earlier demonstrated that curcumin, a natural polyphenol obtained from turmeric, protects against peroxynitrite-mediated mitochondrial dysfunction.
 Here we report that treatment of dopaminergic neuronal cells and mice with curcumin restores depletion of glutathione levels, protects against protein oxidation, and preserves mitochondrial complex I activity which normally is impaired due to glutathione loss.
 Data suggest that curcumin has potential therapeutic value for neurodegenerative diseases involving glutathione depletion-mediated oxidative stress.

 I have read that curcumin is not well absorbed or assimilated by the body without the addition of black pepper extract piperine or Bioperine.
 Are pure curcumin supplements on the market of any use?